Dudley Council builds a scalable learning culture with Thrive

 Delivering measurable skills impact

-In 2025, 79 apprentices completed their programmes, with 25 Level 3 achievers recognised at a dedicated celebration event.
-Success was visible across the organisation, and progression felt tangible with apprenticeships taking centre stage. £461,232 of levy funding backed 49 local businesses, while 18 T Level placements opened direct routes into meaningful work.
-Skills funding moved quickly from policy into practice, supporting real people across the borough.
+The momentum reached far beyond the Council's own teams. £461,232 of levy funding backed 49 local businesses, while 18 T Level placements opened direct routes into meaningful work.
+Skills funding moved quickly from policy into practice, supporting real people across the borough, in a programme of workforce investment with visible, lasting impact.

 “Using Thrive as our core engagement platform allowed us to consistently highlight opportunities, success stories and key messages each day, helping employees understand the wide range of apprenticeship pathways available.”